 Colors: some research has shown that pastels are soothing for ladies, whereas men prefer bright, contrasting shades, but if you know the recipient in person, choose colors that you know are favourites!

 Textures: use as many textures as you like – soft chenille, eyelash yarns, thick and thin, and different weight yarns to create ridges and dips.
 Conversely, some people may prefer regularity, so creating something less varied might be helpful too.

 Here are some of our favourite yarns to inspire you!

 Yarns with different shape add to the change of textures too – Lion Brand Homespun comes in a glorious range of variegated shades, and Red Heart Boutique Filigree is a super tape yarn that will either make up into ruffles or knit flat.
 Stylecraft Ruffles, Wendy Frills and Rico Creative Loopy PomPom Print are all scarf yarns that have features built into the yarn construction.

 Buttons, attached securely are perfect for holding, either attach tightly, or tie to a strong loop.
 Felt balls can be strung and attached as a row of balls to feel, or stitched on individually.
 Tie on bows or strips of ribbon, and thread beads along securely.
 Attach a faux fur pom pom, or make your own with these extra small pom pom makers!
 Small zips can provide activity for fretful hands – and some locking stitch markers can be an extra tactile touch.

 To find out more about Alzheimer’s and dementia, you can visit the Alzheimer’s Society website.

-The wonderful organization Knit For Peace has a knitting pattern, and provides an address for you to send your finished Twiddlemuffs to.
+The wonderful organization Knit For Peace has a knitting pattern, and provides an address for you to send your finished twiddlemuffs to.
 They will then distribute them amongst NHS Hospitals around the UK.

-Last updated: May 15th, 2017.
+Last updated: September 20th, 2017.